nbn22385/htpc-docker/README.md

 ## Set up directories

 **Note**: The instructions below are designed for local storage on the host filesystem.
-To store media on network shares or USB drives, see the [Additional notes](#additional-notes) section.
+To store media on a network share or USB drive, see the [Additional notes](#additional-notes) section.
 It is still recommended to store the `/data/config` directory on the host filesystem.